 Replacing Jura ‘Origin’ is a new 10 year old expression, matured in American Oak for 10 years before a period of finishing in Oloroso Sherry casks.
 Bottled at 40%, it is available in the UK for around £37.

 Smell: Caramel & Sherry, Vanilla, Honey, Apple & Cinnamon with an undercurrent of Ash & Smoke.

 Taste: Cinnamon sticks, Pepper, Sherry, Caramel, Honey and a touch of Smoke.

-For me this is a vast improvement on the Jura of old.
-The addition of subtle smoke and Oloroso notes creates an entirely new flavour profile.
-A bolder, braver Jura, and one that I can finally get on board with.
+Thoughts: Nice to see the new version remain in the same price category as the expression it replaced, though a higher bottling strength would have been a real improvement.
+Still, for me, this is an improvement on the Jura of old.
+The addition of subtle smoke and gentle oloroso notes creates an entirely new flavour profile.
+A bolder, braver Jura, and one that I could maybe begin to get on board with.

 *If the whisky reviewed in this article has caught your eye, you can buy it from Master of Malt here.
 Please be aware that as an affiliate I can be paid a small commission on any purchases you make after following links from my page.
 The whisky is also available from several other excellent retailers.